ttambio/ttambio/README.md

 - 👀 I’m interested in moving into the DevOps and cybersecurity fields.
 - 🌱 I just completed a cybersecurity bootcamp and continue to ehance my knowledge in this field.
 I'm also practicing my technical skills with Python.
 - 💞️ I’m looking to collaborate on working on projects that can enhance my cybersecurity skills but also contribute to a team.
-- 📫 I can be reached at ttambio@gmail.com.
+- 📫 I can be reached at: https://www.linkedin.com/in/triciatambio

 <!---
 ttambio/ttambio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.